[F12] Recursos - Jubilación flexible

 In partial retirement, the worker who has reached the legal retirement age continues to work part time (25%-85% of the time).
 Partial retirement is considered to be that which begins after the age of 60 and where there is a part-time employment contract.

-The reduction in working hours or part-time contract will depend on the type of partial retirement.
-They should meet all the requirements to receive a contributory retirement pension.
-In other words, they need to prove they have been paying contributions to the Social Security system for at least: 15 years, two of which must be included within the 15 years leading up to retirement.
+In the case of partial retirement, the reduction in working hours or part-time contract depends on the type of partial retirement, which can be with or without a replacement contract.
+They must meet all the requirements to receive a contributory retirement pension.
+In other words, prove a minimum contribution period: 15 years, two of which must be included within the 15 years leading up to retirement.

 When the retirement age is lower than the normal retirement age, a relief contract or a fixed-term contract is mandatory.
 In contrast, in flexible retirement, the person is already a pensioner and returns to work.